rlex/dotfiles/README.md

 1. 256-color theme (yay!)
 2. Support for GPG
+3. Support for encrypting passwords using GPG
-3. Sourcing system, so you can customize mutt on every machine.
+4. Sourcing system, so you can customize mutt on every machine.
 See .mutt/.localprofile.example - very easy to configure!
-4. A lot of aliases and generic settings (as usual)
+5. A lot of aliases and generic settings (as usual)

 ### Screen